 The pumping rate units can only be changed when the Pumping Program is not operating.
-If the currently selected function allows selection of rate units ("RATE" function), a momentary press of the "Rate" key will enter Rate Units Change mode.
-The 2 LEDs representing the units will blink and the display will show Units for the selected function.
+If the currently selected function allows selection of rate units ("RATE" function), a momentary press of the

+"Rate" key will enter Rate Units Change mode.
+The 2 LEDs representing the units will blink and the display will show Unit 5].